 Toxic masculinity or not, everybody has their preferences and pride.
 Men often mistake counseling to be a touchy, invasive, boring, or an unnecessary push towards sensitivity.
-Counseling for men, just like any other counseling technique is designed according to its clients and their traits.
+Counseling for men, just like any other counseling technique is designed according to its clients and their wishes.
 For example, a man won’t undergo counseling the same way a couple would.
-Counseling for men involves direct, straight-talking, which is based on finding a solution to the problems.
+Counseling for men can involve direct, straight-talking, which is based on finding a solution to the problems.
 There is no messing around when it comes to dealing with real-life problems.

 Here is a more detailed look at the process of counseling for men.

 Creating a safe space during counseling

 The biggest challenge most men face is not having space where their struggles are welcome.
 When they do not have anyone to go to that they know will not judge them, they tend to bottle it up, for the sake of their pride.
 Counseling is a safe space where a professional is dedicated to helping men get through their struggles.
 There is no judgment involved.
 Neither will the information be disclosed to anyone else.
 The safe space issue is mostly due to the stigma of the society where men’s freedom of expression is severely limited.
 Research also shows that clients claim this emotional suppression has taken place since childhood.
 Thus, it is the therapist’s responsibility to convince the client that as opposed to all his learning, this space is free for him to break down and pour his heart out.

 If the client does not let his emotions out, there is no way the sessions would be successful.
 In other words, if the client does not feel comfortable he should consider looking for a counselor that he is comfortable with.
 He may have to change his choice over and over until he finds someone he can confide in.
 This is ok, and necessary to get the maximum of the sessions.